VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Implementation Details

 \subsection{Training}

-\paragraph{Baselines.} Video-R1~\citep{feng2025video} and VideoRFT~\citep{wang2025videorft} are employed for comparisons.
-The former explores the R1 paradigm for video reasoning with MLLMs, with a SFT cold start and following T-GRPO manner, while the latter follows the similar training style, incorporating higher quality COT data and semantic-consistency reward to guide the reasoning trajectories.
+\paragraph{\textbf{Baselines.}} Video-R1~\cite{feng2025video} and VideoRFT~\cite{wang2025videorft} are used as reasoning-oriented video MLLM baselines.
+Video-R1 explores an R1-style video reasoning pipeline with SFT cold start and T-GRPO training, while VideoRFT follows a related training style with higher-quality CoT data and a semantic-consistency reward.

-\paragraph{Prompts.}We use the prompt shown in Figure~\ref{fig:prompt_see_think_answer} to guide the model in generating \textit{See-Think-Answer} responses during both SFT and GRPO.
-Prompt shown in Figure~\ref{fig:prompt_reward} is used to calculate the binary visual knowledge reward with the help of regular expression matching.
+\paragraph{\textbf{Prompts.}} We use the prompt in Fig.~\ref{fig:prompt_see_think_answer} to guide the model to generate \textit{See--Think--Answer} responses during both SFT and GRPO.
+The verifier prompt in Fig.~\ref{fig:prompt_reward} is used to compute the binary visual knowledge reward $r_v$.

+\paragraph{\textbf{Verifier Serving.}} The visual knowledge reward is computed by a frozen Qwen2.5-VL-7B verifier.
+During RL training, the verifier is externally served through \textit{vLLM} with asynchronous queries, so most verifier latency overlaps with other training operations.
+Empirically, computing $r_v$ adds about 1 minute per 1K training steps, corresponding to roughly 0.3\% extra overhead.

-\paragraph{Hyper-parameters.} Our training implementation is based on TRL framework~\citep{vonwerra2022trl}.
-All hyper-parameters we use for the main experiments are reported in Table \ref{tab:Training hyperparameters}.
-To balance training efficiency and computational resource constraints, we adopt the strategy from ~\citet{huang2025vision,wang2025videorft} by limiting the maximum number of video frames at 16 during training.
-Each frame is processed at a resolution of up to 128 × 28 × 28 pixels.
-All experiments are reproducible using 8 NVIDIA A800 GPUs (80GB).
+\paragraph{\textbf{Hyperparameters.}} Our training implementation is based on the TRL framework~\cite{vonwerra2022trl}.
+Table~\ref{tab:appendix_training_hyperparameters} reports the hyperparameters used for the main experiments.
+To balance training efficiency and compute cost, we follow prior work~\cite{huang2025vision,wang2025videorft} and limit the maximum number of video frames to 16 during training.
+Each frame is processed at a resolution of up to $128 \times 28 \times 28$ pixels.
+All experiments are reproducible using 8 NVIDIA A800 GPUs.